 Larimer County Law Enforcement is proposing a public safety radio facility to be built on the summit of Middle Bald Mountain.
-The facility would consist of a 60' tower, a 108 square foot modular building and an outdoor mounted standby diesel generator.
+The facility would consist of a 60 foot tower, a 108 square foot modular building and an outdoor mounted standby diesel generator.

 Final design characteristics will not be known until the County reviews any conditions resulting from the USFS / National Environmental Protection Act (NEPA) evaluation process.